-Pilot arc and non-pilot (contact-start) plasma cutters can both cut steel fast.
-The big difference is how they start the arc.
-That changes how they handle rust and paint, how easy piercing is, and how much prep you do before you cut.
+Pilot arc and non-pilot (contact-start) plasma cutters both cut steel fast.
+The real difference is how they start the arc.
+That one detail changes how well they handle rust and paint, how easy piercing is, and how much prep work you need before cutting.

 A pilot arc plasma cutter lights an arc inside the torch first, then transfers it to the metal.
-So it can start without touching steel, it cuts rusty, painted, or expanded metal more steadily.
-A non-pilot (contact-start) cutter needs the tip to touch metal to start, so it works best on clean stock.
+Because of that, it can start without touching the steel and cuts through rusty, painted, or expanded metal more reliably.
+A non-pilot (contact-start) cutter needs the tip to touch the metal to start, so it works best on clean stock.

 Key takeaways

-• Pilot arc starts without contact, so it’s better for rusty, painted, dirty, or expanded metal and for quick pierces.
+- Pilot arc starts without contact.
+That makes it better for rusty, painted, dirty, or expanded metal and for quick pierces.

-• Dry air, the right settings, and fresh tips make a bigger difference than most people expect.
+- Dry air, correct settings, and fresh consumables make a bigger difference than most people expect.

 Overview of plasma cutting start types

-Most handheld plasma cutters use compressed air and electricity to make a hot jet that melts metal and blows it out of the cut.
-The main difference is how the machine starts the arc:
+Most handheld plasma cutters use compressed air and electricity to create a hot jet that melts metal and blows it out of the cut.
+The main difference between models is how the machine starts the arc:

-• Pilot arc (non-touch start): starts a pilot arc inside the torch, then transfers it to the workpiece when the torch is close.
+- Pilot arc (non-touch start): fires a small arc inside the torch first, then transfers it to the workpiece when the torch gets close.

-• Non-pilot / contact-start: needs the tip to touch (or nearly touch) clean metal to complete the circuit and start.
+- Non-pilot / contact-start: needs the tip to touch (or nearly touch) clean metal to complete the circuit and fire the cutting arc.

 If you’re still shopping, see our roundup of the best plasma cutters for home garages and small shops.